Aratramba/sanity-plugin-media-library/README.md

 ---

 ## Theming
-In an upcoming release support for custom themes will be dropped, the interface will be built using [Sanity UI](sanity.io/ui).
+In the 2.0.0 release support for custom themes has been dropped, the interface is built using [Sanity UI](sanity.io/ui).
+If you want to continue theming, pick a version in the 1.0.x range.

 ---